-Notre Dame Academy is the only Pre-K2 through 12 Catholic School in Gwinnett County.
-Founded in 2005, ND Academy fulfilled a longtime need for many families seeking a Catholic Education in the northern suburbs of Atlanta.
+Notre Dame Academy is the only Pre-K2 through 12 Catholic school in Gwinnett County.
+Founded in 2005, ND Academy fulfills a longtime need for many families seeking a Catholic education in the northern suburbs of Atlanta.

-It was the first Catholic elementary school in the nation to receive authorization from the prestigious International Baccalaureate (IB), which helps students “develop the intellectual, personal, emotional and social skills to live, learn and work in a rapidly globalizing world.”
-It also maintains dual SACS and AdvancED accreditations.
+ND Academy was the first Catholic elementary school in the nation to receive authorization from the prestigious International Baccalaureate (IB), which helps students “develop the intellectual, personal, emotional and social skills to live, learn and work in a rapidly globalizing world.”
+ND Academy also maintains dual SACS and AdvancED accreditations.

-Today, the school is over 560 students strong and still holds the honor of being named the first Catholic elementary school in the nation to receive authorization from the International Baccalaureate Organization.
+Today, the school holds the honor of being named the first Catholic elementary school in the nation to receive authorization from the International Baccalaureate.
 Founded under the guiding principles of the Marist community, the goal of Notre Dame Academy is to integrate the teachings of the Gospel within the context of academic content.
 Students with faith have a desire to critically examine the world around them and not accept statements as truths.
 Knowledge of the Gospel gives power to the learner to remain objective and independent when faced with the attitudes and habits of society.

 We cannot succeed on knowledge alone.
 Notre Dame Academy believes in teaching children to identify problems, work cooperatively as a team, listen to others, take risks, and present their ideas.
 The academic program, combined with prayer and the teachings of the Catholic Church, provides students with a foundation that prepares them to excel in the global economy with awareness and sensitivity to the needs of others.